Cosco v. Cosco – Unenforceable Child Support Settlements

 The court agreed with the wife.
 The court pointed to past case law that held parents cannot simply agree to declare a child emancipated and stop child support.
 The court specifically pointed out that any agreement that attempted to undermine a child’s right to support is not enforceable.
 Accordingly, the court ruled the husband could not yet stop paying support, as the children were not yet emancipated

 If you are trying to come to a settlement with regard to your divorce or custody matter, you need an experienced attorney.
-Contact us today at (732) 529-6937.
-We will talk to you about your case and your settlement options.
+Contact us today at (732) 529-6937. to you about your case and your settlement options.